HimanshubhusanRath/microservices_architecture/micro-oauth-security-patterns/readme.md

 ### How Single Sign On works
-  - Authentication is performed once using Open ID connect with the authnentication provider (auth-server).
+  - Authentication is performed once using Open ID connect with the authentication provider (auth-server).
 Here the end user needs to log in using his credentials.
   - Lets say there are 3 clients (client-app-1, client-app-2, client-app-3) who has registered as clients with the <b>same authentication-server</b> (auth-server) using [scope=openid + grant-type=authorization_code].
   - If the end user authenticates himself by using any of these clients, then he does not need to authenticate again for other clients.